 We need to clean it thoroughly after each use, so as not to cause trouble for our next use, but sometimes we find that there are many residues that are not easy to remove.
 The method HAWACH discusses today will allow you to easily handle these residual liquids.

-After completing the cleaning and biological disinfection of the pipettor, pay attention to check the possible wear of the O-ring, check at least every 6 times, and replace if necessary, and calibrate the instrument after replacement.
+After completing the cleaning and biological disinfection of the pipettor, pay attention to checking the possible wear of the O-ring, checking at least every 6 times, replacing if necessary, and calibrating the instrument after replacement.

 How to make full use of the pipettor

 1. Choose and use the right tip To ensure better accuracy and precision, it is recommended that the pipetting volume is within the range of 35% -100% of the tip.

 2. Installation of tips For most brands of pipettors, especially multi-channel pipettors, installing the tip is not easy.
 In order to get good sealing, operators need to insert the pipettor handle into the tip and then tighten it by turning it left or right or shaking it forward.
 Some will use a pipettor to repeatedly hit the tip to tighten it, but this operation will cause the tip to deform and affect the accuracy.
 In serious cases, the pipettor will be damaged, so such operations should be avoided.
 Multi-channel pipettors do not have O-rings, operators can achieve the ideal seal with a single press.

 3. Tip immersion angle and depth The immersion angle of the suction head is controlled within 20 degrees of inclination, and it is better to keep it vertical.
 The recommended immersion depth of the suction head is as follows:

 2µL and 10µL

 200µL and 1000µL